 |Citation:||Rifaioglu M M, Abdelgalil H B, Gözen A S, Rassweiler J Laparoscopic partial nephrectomy for non-functional lower pole kidney stone. www.ceju.online/journal/2016/partial-nephrectomy-nonfunctional-kidney-stone-693.php|

 |Key Words:||nonfunctional kidney stone • partial nephrectomy|

 We present a retroperitoneal laparoscopic partial nephrectomy video for a non-functional obstructed lower pole with multiple renal stones.

 A 41-year-old female was admitted to our urology clinic with left-sided flank pain.
-The radiologic imaging (CT the IVP) revealed multiple left renal stones localized in the pelvis, middle the lower calyces.
-We performed percutaneous nephrolithotomy the roboflex assisted flexible ureterorenoscopy twice in two months resulting in removal of most of the stone load.
+The radiologic imaging (CT and IVP) revealed multiple left renal stones localized in the pelvis, middle and lower calyces.
+We performed percutaneous nephrolithotomy and roboflex assisted flexible ureterorenoscopy twice in two months resulting in removal of most of the stone load.
 Left kidney function on scintigraphy was 20%.
-Ultrasonography the computerized tomography of the abdomen revealed multiple left lower pole renal stones with a severely dilated lower calyx.
-The pyelography showed no connection between the collecting system the this non-functional calyceal system due to the high stone load.
+Ultrasonography and computerized tomography of the abdomen revealed multiple left lower pole renal stones with a severely dilated lower calyx.
+The pyelography showed no connection between the collecting system and this non-functional calyceal system due to the high stone load.
 We performed a laparoscopic retroperitoneal three-port partial nephrectomy with stone extraction.

 The operative time was 59 minutes.
 The patient was discharged on day five without complications.
 Histopathology revealed atrophic renal parenchyma without any malignancy.

-Laparoscopic retroperitoneal partial nephrectomy might be a safe the an effective method in a non-functional lower pole calyx with a high stone load.
+Laparoscopic retroperitoneal partial nephrectomy might be a safe and an effective method in a non-functional lower pole calyx with a high stone load.